-Sometimes you will have high paying clients and sometimes you will have no clients at all; that’s worst-case scenario but be preaching for every possible outcome.
+Sometimes you will have high paying clients and sometimes you will have no clients at all; that’s the worst-case scenario but be ready for every possible outcome.

 Apart from that, you will need to pay for some writing software, invoicing software, domain and hosting, and other miscellaneous expenses.